Parameterized Complexity of Biclique Contraction and Balanced Biclique Contraction: Concluding Remarks

 Observe that if $G$ is contractible to a biclique on $2 \cdot \ell$ vertices, then $G$ is also contractible to a biclique on $\ell$ vertices.
 Hence, we can guess $\ell_0 \in \{\ell, \ell + 1, \dots, 2\cdot \ell\}$ where $\ell_0$ is the smallest integer greater than or equal to $\ell$ such that $G$ is contractable to a biclique on $\ell_0$ vertices.
 However, we could not obtain a simple algorithm running in $n^{f(\ell_0)}$ time for determining if $G$ can be contracted to a biclique on $\ell_0$ vertices.
 In contrast, if $\ell_0$ is the smallest integer greater than or equal to $\ell$ such that $G$ can be contracted into a balanced biclique on $\ell_0$ vertices, then there is no such easy upper bound on $\ell_0$.
-Hence, we make the following conjecture.
+Hence, we conjecture that \textsc{Balanced Biclique Contraction} is \para-\NP-\hard\ when parameterized by the lower bound $\ell= n - k$ on the number of vertices in the resultant balanced biclique.